Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 If you have ArcGIS Desktop and the 64-bit background geoprocessing extension, you must go through a special registration procedure to make TransitEvaluator.dll work with the 64-bit background geoprocessing.
 Follow the procedure [outlined in this article](http://support.esri.com/en/knowledgebase/techarticles/detail/40735).

+Note that after installing Add GTFS to a Network Dataset, TransitEvaluator.dll is located in 'C:\Program Files (x86)\ArcGIS\Desktop10.#\ArcToolbox\Toolboxes\EvaluatorFiles' (replace the '#' with your ArcGIS version number).
+If you installed ArcMap to a non-default location, this path may be different.

 ## Limitations and weaknesses